sbjorkholt/sbjorkholt.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD Candidate at the University of Oslo, specializing in international private governance with a focus on international standards.
-My research employs data science techniques such as network analysis, web scraping and language modeling.
+I am a researcher and data scientist at Statistics Norway, where I work on innovation, R&D, and business dynamics.
+Trained as a political scientist, with a PhD on international governance and standards, I combine domain expertise with methods from data science, including network analysis, text modeling, and web scraping.

-I am passionate about teaching data science methods to social scientists, and I enjoy working with both students and public sector employees.
+I also enjoy teaching these methods to students and practitioners in the public sector.